limmieo/yt-convert/README.md

+> ⚠️ This project is proprietary and not open source.
+All rights reserved.
+Do not reuse, republish, or fork without permission.

 # 🚀 Faceless Video Branding Automation

 A Flask-based backend system for transforming short-form videos into brand-consistent, repost-resistant, platform-ready content — fully automated and optimized for TikTok, Instagram Reels, and Facebook.